Evaporating black holes: constraints on anomalous emission mechanisms: Constraints on black hole evaporation

 Let $dE_s/df_s$ be the GW energy spectrum in the source frame.
 Now, consider the energy emitted in the frequency band $[f_0,f_0+\Delta f]$, \e \int_{f_0}^{f_0+\Delta f}{dE_s\over df_s'}df_s'\approx {dE_s\over df_s}\Delta f\,, \q where we assumed $\Delta f/f_0\ll 1$.
+Although multi-metric theories (e.g., \cite{Hassan:2012wt,Hinterbichler:2012cn}) could in principle predict the enhancement of BH evaporation, their coupling to matter can be complicated (e.g., \cite{Noller:2014sta}).
+As a result, it is quite unclear the fraction of radiation that goes into GWs.
 Let $P_g$ be the fraction of energy a BH loses through the emission of gravitons.
 For standard Hawking radiation $P_g\sim 0.01$~\cite{Page:1976df}.
 Then we can relate Eq.~(\ref{energy}) to the mass loss rate $\dot{M}$ using \e \Delta f =P_g |\dot{M}| \Delta t \,, \q where $\Delta t = t(M_2) - t(M_1)$ is the time that the BH evolves from having a mass $M_1$ to a mass $M_2$, and $t(M)$ can be obtained by solving $\dot{M}$, as we do below for specific models.
 Combining the above equations and taking the limit $\Delta f\to 0$ (which also implies $\Delta t\to 0$), the GW energy spectrum can then be expressed as \e =P_g|\dot{M}|{d t \over df_s}, ~ f_s\in[f_{\min},f_{\max}]\,, \q where $f_{\min}$ is the frequency of the GWs emitted by the BH when it was born with mass $M_i$, whereas $f_{\max}$ is the GW frequency emitted in the present time.
 For example, if the BH has evaporated by today, then $f_{\max}\to +\infty$, otherwise $f_{\max}$ can be computed by evolving the BH mass from its formation time to the present.
 Note also that, within our assumptions, there is a one-to-one correspondence between the BH mass, the time since BH formation and the source frame GW frequency, i.e. $M\equiv M(f_s), t\equiv t(f_s)$.

 To compute the energy spectrum~\eqref{gdEdf} we now consider two different models for the mass loss.
 The first model is the same agnostic model considered above: a constant mass loss rate given by Eq.~\eqref{mass_loss_model1}, which predicts that the BH mass evolves as \e M(t)=M_i-\alpha t \,. \q The second model takes the same form of mass loss rate as the one caused by Hawking radiation~\cite{Page:1976df}, \e \dot{M}=-{\alpha_H\over M^2}\,, \q whose solution is given by \e M(t)=\(M_i^3-3\alpha_H t\)^{1/3}\,. \q For both models, using Eq.~\eqref{gdEdf}, we find that the GW energy spectrum reads \e ={P_g\over 2\pi f_s^2}\,, ~f_s\in[f_{\min},f_{\max}]\,. \q In fact, one can easily check that for a power law model, $\dot{M}\propto-M^n$ with $n$ an arbitrary real number, the GW energy spectrum is always given by Eq.~\eqref{pdEdf}.